bluwy/bun-vite-ts-test/README.md

 ## Notes

-- Tried [bun-utilities](https://github.com/xHyroM/bun-utilities) to polyfill `child_process` for esbuild, but it doesn't look like it exports darwin-arm64 binaries.
+- Tried [bun-utilities](https://github.com/xHyroM/bun-utilities) to polyfill `child_process` for esbuild.
 I'm also not sure if it's 100% compatible, if comparing esbuild's usage.
 (See [esbuild temp patch](/patches_temp/esbuild%2B0.14.48.patch))

 ## Development